 Cooking courses, culinary tours and foodie experiences provide some of the best opportunities for food-loving travellers to immerse themselves in great eating destinations such as Southern Vietnam’s Ho Chi Minh City – nostalgically called Saigon by its locals.

-And while we don’t have favourites (although we do love the food of Hanoi and Hoi An, where we briefly lived, and Dalat and Hue, where I also take participants on my Vietnam Culinary Tours), Saigon definitely boasts some of Vietnam’s best cooking schools, food tours and culinary experiences.
+While we don’t have favourites – although we do love the food of Hanoi and Hoi An, where we briefly lived, and Dalat and Hue, where I used to take participants on my Vietnam Culinary Tours – Saigon definitely boasts some of Vietnam’s best cooking schools, food tours and culinary experiences.

-Unlike Hoi An, where a cooking class and street food tour have become so obligatory that every restaurant and hotel seems to offer them and the options are overwhelming, in Ho Chi Minh City there are so many other things to do and see (impressive museums, for instance) that the choices are fewer and decisions easier.
+Unlike Hoi An, where a cooking class and street food tour have become so obligatory that every restaurant and hotel seems to offer them and the options are overwhelming, in Ho Chi Minh City there are so many things to do and see that the choices are fewer and decisions easier.

 Best Saigon Cooking Classes, Street Food Tours and Culinary Experiences